civol/HDLRuby/README.md

 As seen in the code above, when passing a generic argument for instantiating a generic system, the name of the instance is put between brackets for avoiding confusion.

-While the description `sumprod` is already usable in a wide range of cases, it still uses the standard addition and multiplication.
+While the description `sumprod` is already usable in a wide range of cases, it still uses standard addition and multiplication.
 However, there are cases where specific components are to be used for these operations, either for sake of performance, compliance with constraints, or because functionally different operations are required (e.g., saturated computations).
 This can be solved by using functions implementing such computation in place of operators, for example as follows:

 ```ruby
 system :sumprod_func do |typ,coefs|